The National Drowning Prevention Alliance’s 5 Layers of Protection to Help Protect Kids in the Water

 While cell phones are everywhere, it’s important to check your location for a landline near the water.
 These phones will allow the operator to determine your location even if you didn’t have time to memorize it!

 When checking your location for an emergency phone, keep an eye out for rescue equipment as well!
-Rescue equipment bags, life preservers and first aid kits are all valuable resources that are sure to come in handy in case of an emergency.
+Rescue equipment bags, life preservers, and first aid kits are all valuable resources that are sure to come in handy in case of an emergency.

 Alongside proper equipment should be proper training – learning and refreshing CPR skills is vital!
-Babysitters, caregivers and parents should maintain a CPR certification so they can be as prepared as possible when it matters most.
+Babysitters, caregivers, and parents should maintain a CPR certification so they can be as prepared as possible when it matters most.

 Above all, if a child is missing – check the water first!
 In an emergency, every second matters, so if you cannot find the child immediately, call 9-1-1 and recruit others to assist in the search.